Parent–offspring conflict: In humans

 An important illustration of POC within humans is provided by David Haig’s (1993) work on genetic conflicts in pregnancy.
 Haig argued that fetal genes would be selected to draw more resources from the mother than would be optimal for the mother to give.
 The placenta, for example, secretes allocrine hormones that decrease the sensitivity of the mother to insulin and thus make a larger supply of blood sugar available to the fetus.
 The mother responds by increasing the level of insulin in her bloodstream and to counteract this effect the placenta has insulin receptors that stimulate the production of insulin-degrading enzymes.

 About 30 percent of human conceptions do not progress to full term (22 percent before becoming clinical pregnancies) creating a second arena for conflict between the mother and the fetus.
 The fetus will have a lower quality cut off point for spontaneous abortion than the mother.
-The mother's quality cut-off point also declines as she nears the end of her reproductive life, which is significantly seen in older mothers.
+The mother's quality cut-off point also declines as she nears the end of her reproductive life, which becomes significant for older mothers.
 Older mothers have a higher incidence of offspring with genetic defects.
+Indeed, with parental age on both sides, the mutational load increases as well.

 Initially, the maintenance of pregnancy is controlled by the maternal hormone progesterone, but in later stages it is controlled by the fetal human chorionic gonadotrophin released into the maternal bloodstream.
 The release of fetal human chorionic gonadotrophin causes the release of maternal progesterone.
 There is also conflict over blood supply to the placenta, with the fetus being prepared to demand a larger blood supply than is optimal for the mother (or even for itself, since high birth weight is a risk factor).
 This results in hypertension and, significantly, high birth weight is positively correlated with maternal blood pressure.